daghersirene/DrinkMixer/README.md

 so that I can prepare drinks quickly.

 5. As a drink enthusiast,
-I want to see a simple interfae with high quality images of drinks, so that I will be inspired to discover new drinks and try new recipes.
+I want to see a simple interface with high quality images of drinks, so that I will be inspired to discover new drinks and try new recipes.

 ## Use-Cases